IDR/vocabulary/README.md

 ### Dataset Descriptors

 For high level information describing the type of dataset, e.g. "this is a primary RNAi High Content Screen imaging dataset",  we have put together some terms to describe aspects of the High Content Screens and the protocols describing the steps in the screen.
-These terms are in the [Experimental Factor Ontology](http://www.ebi.ac.uk/efo) (EFO).
+We have submitted these terms to the [Experimental Factor Ontology](http://www.ebi.ac.uk/efo) (EFO).

 For example the following terms (and child terms below them) have been added: